aguthard/CAN-Bus_connector/README.md

-# CAN-Bus_connector
+# CAN-bridge
-CAN-Bus_connector for 3D printer stuff
+CAN-Bus connector bridge for 3D printer stuff

 ![Alt text](images/board_plus_connector.jpg)

 ![Alt text](images/connector.jpg)

 # Main goal
-To provide a simple way to connect two or more CAN bus motherboards (AFC-light, EBB36/42, etc.).
+To provide a simple way to connect two or more CAN bus motherboards (AFC-light, EBB36/42, etc.) in 3D printers and expansion devices such as boxturtle etc.

-It's a quick-and-dirty solution, but it's functional.
+It's a quick fix, but it works and brings some order to the wiring.

 #  BOM